There’s no doubt that living off grid is eco-friendly. But is it really a practical solution for most of us?

 A few years ago, I decided it was time to leave the big city – that being London, in my case – and put my money where my mouth is, in terms of sustainable living.

 With political and economic changes becoming increasingly intense around the world, it seems more people are talking about wanting to live more independently from the state.
 They’d prefer to rely on themselves to ensure their water, energy, food and gas supplies are steady.
 Others are simply concerned about reducing their environmental footprint.
-But is living off grid really living the dream?
+But is living off grid really for you?
+And is it even for me?
+After all, our house is still connected to the grid, though we do have solar backup.

 There are definitely some pros and cons to off grid living.
 Here’s what I’ve learned.